Agent context is constrained by soft degradation, not hard token limits

 Volume

 More tokens dilute attention.
-The "lost in the middle" finding (Liu et al., 2023) established primacy and recency bias.
-Anthropic calls this context rot (2025).
-Paulsen's MECW work confirms that usable context can be far below advertised windows and is task-dependent (Paulsen, 2025).
+The "lost in the middle" finding (Liu et al., 2023) established primacy and recency bias — models overweight information near the beginning and end of the context, underweighting the middle.
+Because agent prompts face the same flat-sequence selection problem, this positional bias applies whenever the model must recover the right items from a long unscoped context.
+Anthropic (the AI lab) calls this context rot (2025).
+Paulsen's Maximum Effective Context Window (MECW) work confirms that usable context can be far below advertised windows and is task-dependent (Paulsen, 2025).

 Not all tokens are equal.
-Irrelevant context is particularly damaging: GSM-DC shows power-law error scaling with distractor count in math problems (Yang et al., 2025), and Chung et al. find that injecting irrelevant task sequences into a web agent benchmark collapses success rates from 40–50% to under 10% (Chung et al., 2025).
-Bolt-on retrieval (iRAG) provided only modest improvement, suggesting irrelevant context may need to be excluded rather than compensated for — though this rests on a single retrieval approach.
+Irrelevant context is particularly damaging (provisionally grouped under volume here; whether it constitutes an independent dimension is discussed in Open questions): GSM-DC, a math-reasoning benchmark with synthetic distractors, shows power-law error scaling with distractor count (Yang et al., 2025), and Chung et al. find that injecting irrelevant task sequences into a web agent benchmark collapses success rates from 40–50% to under 10% (Chung et al., 2025).
+In both cases the mechanism is distractor competition within a shared context window — tokens that do not contribute to the task nonetheless consume the model's capacity to attend to tokens that do.
+Bolt-on retrieval (iRAG) provided only modest improvement in the Chung benchmark, though this rests on a single retrieval approach, so whether irrelevant context generally needs to be excluded rather than compensated for remains open.

 Complexity

-LLMs pay interpretation overhead proportional to context complexity.
-Every layer of indirection costs context and interpretation overhead.
-ConvexBench shows complexity-driven collapse at low token counts: F1 dropped from 1.0 at depth 2 to ~0.2 at depth 100, even though total tokens (5,331 at depth 100) were far below context limits (Liu et al., 2026).
+Some forms of context complexity add interpretation overhead.
+Every layer of indirection costs context and interpretation overhead, and deeper compositional structure may impose similar costs.
+ConvexBench, a benchmark on compositional symbolic reasoning, shows complexity-driven collapse at low token counts: F1 dropped from 1.0 at depth 2 to ~0.2 at depth 100, even though total tokens (5,331 at depth 100) were far below context limits (Liu et al., 2026).
+The shared mechanism is that both agent operations and symbolic reasoning fail when the model must carry many intermediate dependencies without scoped subproblems or externalized state.
 Compositional depth, not volume, was the bottleneck.

 Open questions